 Save On: Accent Chairs

-Accent chairs, like the ones seen in our Woodforest model, offer a great opportunity to introduce a fun or unexpected design element into your living room — just don’t break the bank for them.
+Accent chairs, like the one seen in our Audubon model in Houston, TX, offer a great opportunity to introduce a fun or unexpected design element into your living room — just don’t break the bank for them.
 Compared to a sofa or sectional, accent chairs are lesser used and are easier to swap out for something new when you want to change the look and feel of your space.

 Splurge On: Multi-Functional Pieces or Items